+The Bank of Canada ("BoC") January 2022 monetary policy report indicated that a robust economic recovery continued throughout the second half of 2021 in Canada and abroad, taking into account the faster-than-expected growth.
+The Omicron variant of COVID-19 emerged in late autumn, triggering household cautiousness and public health measures.
+These are temporarily slowing economic activity globally.
+The economic impacts of Omicron in Canada will likely be tempered by high vaccination rates and the continuing adaptability of businesses and households.
+Additionally, disruptions to global supply chains have broadened and become more pronounced, pushing inflation higher in most advanced and emerging-market economies.
+In response to inflationary pressures, some central banks have already raised their policy interest rates, and others have signaled that they plan to do so.
 Historically, the rate of new housing starts has been an indicator of the Company's business prospects and the volume of building materials that it sells.
-According to the Canada Mortgage and Housing Corporation (the "CMHC"), the seasonally adjusted annualized rate for Canadian housing starts in the third quarter of 2021 was 263,254, compared to 237,567 the same period last year.
-According to the US Census Bureau, seasonally adjusted housing starts were an average of 1,566,000 units during the third quarter of 2021, up from 1,441,000 units in the same period last year.
-According to the Fannie Mae Economic and Strategic Research Group (Fannie Mae), housing starts are expected to increase further in 2021, to 1,623,000 units, before stabilizing at 1,545,000 in 2022.
-Low mortgage rates, continuation of work-from-home practices by many in the economy, and demographics in the US have created a favorable demand environment for new residential construction, particularly single-family housing starts, which the Company expects to continue for the remainder of 2021 and into next year.
+According to the Canada Mortgage and Housing Corporation (the "CMHC"), the seasonally adjusted annualized rate for Canadian housing starts in 2021 was 271,198 compared to 217,802 last year.
+According to the US Census Bureau, seasonally-adjusted housing starts were an average of 1,587,000 units in 2021, up from 1,380,300 units last year.
+According to the Fannie Mae Economic and Strategic Research Group (Fannie Mae), housing starts are expected to reach 1,632,000 in 2022, before stabilizing at 1,536,000 in 2023.
+Low mortgage rates, continuation of work-from-home practices, record lows of inventory availability (both new and resale) and demographics in the US have created a favorable demand environment for new residential construction, particularly single-family housing starts, which the Company expects to continue into next year.
 Recent US home resales are at levels not seen for almost a decade, and residential repair and remodeling activities remained strong, as homeowners redirect discretionary spending away from traditional areas of travel and entertainment during the Pandemic.
 Management believes a significant proportion of the Company's sales are ultimately driven by activity in the repair and remodel market.